 12. It is never good to isolate yourself from other believers.
 In your time of need how can someone help you?
 In someone else’s time of need how can you help them?
 Your spiritual growth will be hindered.

 Proverbs 18:1 “Whoever isolates himself seeks his own desire; he breaks out against all sound judgment.”
+(Isolation in the Bible)

 Going to church regularly is doing God’s will.
-As a reminder just because there are many people in a building doesn’t mean that is a church.
+As a reminder, just because there are many people in a building, doesn’t mean that is a church.
 Don’t go to a worldly church, but actually get up, stop making stupid excuses, and find a biblical place of worship today!